codey-codes/hangman/README.md

 ### Notes:
 1. The browser's console can be used to cheat by seeing what the word is
-2. The word list for this game is downloaded from: https://github.com/RazorSh4rk/random-word-api.
+2. The word list for this game is downloaded from: [RazorSh4rk's GitHub Page](https://github.com/RazorSh4rk/random-word-api).
 All rights reserved to 'RazorSh4rk'.